andrewcampi/natural/README.md

 ## Prerequisites

-- "curl" must be installed on your system.
+- Python3 must be installed on your system, such as Python 3.12.
 - A valid **Groq API Key**.

 ## Installation